James-HoneyBadger/dreamberd-interpreter/README-RUST.md

 ## Acknowledgments

 - Original Python implementation by Vivaan Singhvi
-- DreamBerd language specification by [TodePond](https://github.com/TodePond/DreamBerd)
+- Gulf of Mexico language specification by [TodePond](https://github.com/TodePond/GulfOfMexico)
 - Rust port also by Vivaan Singhvi
 - Maintained by James HoneyBadger

-## Why DreamBerd?
+## Why GulfOfMexico?

-DreamBerd is not meant for production use - it's an art project and language satire that pushes programming language design to absurd extremes.
+GulfOfMexico is not meant for production use - it's an art project and language satire that pushes programming language design to absurd extremes.
 The Rust port is an exercise in:

 - Learning Rust's ownership system
 - Implementing interpreters in systems languages